Jud1th1/Devami/README.md

 # Devami

-Devami is a web app created for software developers in all stages to connect, network and show of their skills.
+Devami is a web app created for software developers in all stages to connect, network and show of000000f their skills.

 ## Authors